 All questions, concerns, and complaints regarding equity, diversity, and inclusion are treated in confidence.

-It is the responsibility of the Provost and the Director of Human Resources to ensure that complaints are tracked to resolution and the HR Director is also responsible for keeping all records and statistics related to complaints received.
+It is the responsibility of the Provost and the Director of People and Culture to ensure that complaints are tracked to resolution.
+The Director of People and Culture is responsible for keeping all records and statistics related to complaints received.

 A person filing a complaint retains the right to withdraw that complaint or redirect it to another process at any time.